andersbuck/anders-enterprise/README.md

-# stacks
+# Stacks
-This repository will contain any POC stacks that I would like to experiment with and get hands on experience with.
+This repository will contain any POC tech stacks that I would like to experiment with and get hands on experience with.